 The benefits of adding closed captions are clear.
 Most importantly, the CC text allows you to share your content with deaf or hard-of-hearing viewers.
 It’s also helpful for viewers who speak another language, viewers who consume content with their phones on silent, and even for search engines, which have an easier time understanding what your content contains when there are text captions.

-For content creators, this leads to a frustrating dilemma: It’s important to add closed captions to videos, but figuring out the process platform by platform is time-consuming and often less than intuitive.
+For content creators, this leads to a frustrating dilemma: It’s important to add closed captions to videos, but figuring out the process by platform is time-consuming and often less than intuitive.
 That’s where we come in.

 We’ve created this guide to walk you through the CC process on many of the most common platforms: YouTube, Facebook, Instagram, LinkedIn, Twitter, and TikTok.
-We’ll share what the native process is like within the platform itself, any tips and tricks you need to know to make your life easier, and finally, some tools to look into if you want to try to automate closed caption addition.
+We’ll share what the native process is like within the platform itself, any tips and tricks you need to know to make your life easier, and finally, some tools to look into if you want to try to automate closed captioning

 Let’s dive in!